nicolasgoutaland/NSString-Color/README.md

 ```

 ##Consideration
-While colorFromName will return nil if color nama is unknown, colorFromRGBAcode and colorFromRGBcode will return you an undefined color if hexadecimal code is invalid.
+While colorFromName will return nil if color name is unknown, colorFromRGBAcode and colorFromRGBcode will return you an undefined color if hexadecimal code is invalid.
 Same apply to representedColor when forcing hexadecimal format (Prefixing with #)

 ##Installation